Uterine myomectomy

 Myomectomy, sometimes also called fibroidectomy, refers to the surgical removal of uterine leiomyomas, also known as fibroids.
 In contrast to a hysterectomy, the uterus remains preserved and the woman retains her reproductive potential.
 It still may impact hormonal regulation and the menstrual cycle.

 Indications

 The presence of a fibroid does not mean that it needs to be removed.
-Removal is necessary when the fibroid causes pain or pressure, abnormal bleeding, or interferes with reproduction.
+Removal is necessary when the fibroid causes pain, pressure, or abnormal bleeding, or interferes with reproduction.
 The fibroids needed to be removed are typically large in size, or growing at certain locations such as bulging into the endometrial cavity causing significant cavity distortion.

 Treatment options for uterine fibroids include observation or medical therapy, such a GnRH agonist, hysterectomy, uterine artery embolization, and high-intensity focused ultrasound ablation.

 Procedure

 A myomectomy can be performed in a number of ways, depending on the location, size and number of lesions and the experience and preference of the surgeon.
 Either a general or a spinal anesthesia is administered.